 “I wish I knew how to reinforce “no.” I say “no” but the behavior doesn’t stop, and somehow it’s my fault he keeps doing it.“

-Let’s pretend that person is your spouse.
-The fact that your spouse doesn’t listen to you, thinks your opinions are stupid, and has no respect for your voice means absolutely nothing to who you are as a person or to the value you carry as a member of the human race.
+Let’s pretend that person is your husband.
+The fact that your husband doesn’t listen to you, thinks your opinions are stupid, and has no respect for your voice means absolutely nothing about who you are as a person or the value you have as a member of the human race.

 “But that’s SO MEAN!
 It’s not CHRISTIAN!
 What about FORGIVENESS and OVERLOOKING A MULTITUDE OF SINS and TURNING THE OTHER CHEEK and LOVING YOUR ENEMIES and DOING GOOD TO THOSE WHO MISTREAT YOU?”

-Reinforce Your “No” by Being Willing to Give Up the Relationship
+2. Enforce Your Boundaries by Being Willing to Give Up the Relationship

 This is key!
 If you have a specific outcome in mind and you are dead set on getting your way, you’ll never be able to reinforce your “no.” Some possible agendas we may have (just ask me how I know):